 The applicant also must submit his/her official score from the American College Testing Program (ACT) or the Scholastic Aptitude Test (SAT).
-Lincoln Memorial University periodically administers the SAT and the ACT; contact the Office of Admissions for specific dates, times, and locations.
+Lincoln Memorial University periodically administers the national SAT and the ACT, as well as the ACT Residual.
+Specific dates, times, and campus locations can be found by contacting the Office of Institutional Effectiveness at (423) 869-6294.

 Upon acceptance into Lincoln Memorial University, students are required to submit a deposit to ensure housing placement and official enrollment status.
 This deposit is \$200 for resident (on-campus) students and \$100 for commuter students.

-This deposit is refundable; a letter requesting formal withdrawal 30 days before the first day of classes must be submitted by the student and cleared by the Office of the Admissions.
+For residential students, the housing deposit is refundable provided the student submits a letter to the Office of Residence Life requesting formal withdrawal 30 days before the first day of classes.
+The Office of Residence Life must approve this written request.

-Note: Some outside agencies, institutions, and organizations utilized by certain academic programs that require internships, clinical experiences, or practicum experiences may require criminal background checks; refer to the "Criminal Background Check Policy" in this catalog.
+Note: Some outside agencies, institutions, and organizations utilized by certain academic programs that require internships, clinical experiences, or practicum experiences may require criminal background checks; see Criminal Background Check Policy.